JAD ABUMRAD: All right.

 PAT: One, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve tests.

-LEE: Darryl said, he said really from the very -- from the very beginning, he said he did fine in math.
+LEE: Darryl said -- he said, really from the very -- from the very beginning, he said he did fine in math.

 LEE: But he could not keep up with the reading.

-LEE: The reality was that he had, um, a reading issue -- I’m sure it’s fair to call it like, a reading disability...
+LEE: The reality was that he had a reading issue -- I’m sure it’s fair to call it like, a reading disability.

-TESTER: Nitroglycerin, what is nitroglycerin?
-Are you ok?
-Would you like some water?
+[TESTER: Nitroglycerin, what is nitroglycerin?
+Are you okay?
+Would you like some water?]

-DARRYL: It -- it was just like very hard...
+DARRYL LESTER: It -- it was just, like, very hard.

 PAT: In Darryl’s new class, there were 10 students.